Logo

 Mike Todd was expelled in the sixth grade for running a game of craps inside the school.

-Mike Todd eventually dropped out of high school, and worked at a variety of jobs, including shoe salesman and store window decorator.
+Mike Todd dropped out of high school, and worked as a shoe salesperson and store window decorator.

 Mike Todd began his career in the construction business, where he made, and subsequently lost, a fortune.

-Mike Todd opened the College of Bricklaying of America, buying the materials to teach bricklaying on credit.
+Mike Todd opened the College of Bricklaying of America, buying the materials on credit to teach bricklaying.

 Mike Todd he owned with his brother went bankrupt when its financial backing failed in the early days of the Great Depression.